Education is not the filling of a pail,

 Preparing for Life

-This film expands up where the New Your Times story left off.
+This film expands up where the New York Times story left off.
 It was created in the Silicon Valley by the Waldorf School of the Peninsula.
 Entrepreneurs, Stanford researchers, investment bankers, and parents who run some of the largest hi-tech companies in the world, weigh-in on what children need to navigate the challenges of the 21st Century in order to find success, purpose, and joy in their lives.

-Website lovingly created by members of the Singing Stones community.
+Website lovingly created by members of the Singing Stones Community.